max-orange-man/Orangecraft/README.md

 # Orangecraft
 A simple Minecraft clone in Python made with ursina engine.
-It has 3 maps (in different .py files): Sandbox, Parkour and Zombie Shooter.<br>
+It has 3 maps (in different Python files): Sandbox, Parkour and Zombie Shooter.<br>

 ## Dependencies
 <li><a href="https://www.ursinaengine.org/installation.html">ursina engine</a></li>